-Pottery Barn is a great store—no doubt about it.
+Pottery Barn is a great store—there's no doubt about it.
 But recently the major store in my city closed down and I was left without an alternative, well, an offline alternative anyway.

 If you know of any other stores that are not mentioned here, please go ahead and leave a comment.

-Crate and Barrel also has standard shipping rates of $4.95 with the option of free store pick-up.
+Crate & Barrel has standard shipping rates of $4.95 with the option of free store pick-up.
 Their website also has wedding and baby registries.

 I'm even in love with their website.
 It's so regal and beautifully designed.
 And yes, whilst it is very similar to Pottery Barn in the sense that they both sell furniture, in my opinion RH is on another level—a level which is unfortunately, slightly out of my price range.

 Restoration Hardware membership is a steal if you're planning on spending a lot of money there.
 It's $100 for an annual membership, and that gives you 25% off full-price purchases year-round.